 If the weather’s okay, there are few better ways to enjoy spending time together than going for a hike.
 Setting off on a walk always feels like the start of a new adventure, and knowing that it could be the beginning of a new relationship makes it even more exciting.

-There are all kinds of walks and hikes you can enjoy together.
+There are many walks and hikes you can enjoy together.
 You can head to your nearby woods and hit a nature trail, visit a country park and pack a picnic, or if you’d rather stay local and keep things a bit more low-key, you could even head off on a city, historical, or cultural walk around your hometown.

 Check out our article on 11 different types of walks to enjoy this summer for more inspiration.